Tools You Need To Make A Cutting Board

 Ear Plugs

-Anytime you are working with power tools such as a table saw or orbit sander, you should always protect your ears from the high decibel (or noise exposure) levels.
+Anytime you work with power tools such as a table saw or orbit sander, you should always protect your ears from the high decibel (or noise exposure) levels.

 Safety Goggles or Face Shield